-"What's a Magneto? ...'Sabretooth'?
-'Storm'?
-What do they call you?
-'Wheels'?
-This is the stupidest thing I ever heard."Steven Ulysses Perhero finally got a role in the newest blockbuster film!
+"The Avengers roster bloats even further with Vision, Scarlet Witch and Quicksilver, who for some reason, are never called 'Vision', 'Scarlet Witch' or 'Quicksilver'."Steven Ulysses Perhero finally got a role in the newest blockbuster film!
 Finally, the mainstream audience can be introduced to the awesomeness that is Grass Man! ...Except no one ever calls him that.
 Throughout the movie, he's just "Steven Ulysses".
 We get all of one scene where he hints at casual drug use in college, saying his roommates used to call him "The Grass Man" with a snicker.
 Afterwards, they never use that name again, even when he gets the ability to control plants.
 Heck, even the end credits refer to the character as "Steven".
 What the heck just happened?
 Simple: "Grass Man" is a name that the general audience might have a hard time taking seriously, and the producers knew it.
 Sure, that's what he's been called for forty years in comics, but there are very poignant reasons why people still have a hard time disassociating comic books with Campiness.
 Forty years ago, "Grass Man" might have been perfectly feasible for a character that can control plants, but nowadays, there's almost no way to use that name around the uninitiated without invoking a snort and a snicker.
 Hell, even a potentially "cool" name like "The Sabre" or "Dark Wolf" might seem a little too superheroic, especially if you're going to be calling someone by that name the whole movie.
 And on the villain side, it probably wouldn't make sense for someone to go through a traumatic experience and immediately start calling themselves "Dr. Destructo".
 However, because the producers don't want to completely alienate the comic fans which supported the character to begin with, they add a little Shout-Out just to appease them.
 "Grass Man" was definitely in the movie, even if that wasn't officially his name.
 They might even call the movie "Grass Man" without ever calling the character that.
-However, sometimes this trope gets taken Up to Eleven and the superhero name is never used at all.
+However, sometimes this trope gets taken Up to 11 and the superhero name is never used at all.
 In the case of long-running TV adaptations rather than movies, it's not uncommon for the writers to forget that they're using this trope after a while and accidentally use the character's comic book codename once or twice in a non-ironic fashion.
 Furthermore, it wouldn't make much sense for the hero to refer to himself and be referred to by his real name when around people who don't know his secret identity, so in those cases the code name has to be used.
 Related to Movie Superheroes Wear Black, Not Wearing Tights.
 Superhero Sobriquets, however, may be exempt from this rule, due to the fact that they're used more as a title than a "name".
 Contrast with Do Not Call Me "Paul", which is when calling a character by their true name is forbidden.
 And Kayfabe is when it can't even be hinted that a fantasy character has another identity.
 Note: Aversions must be notable.
 If we try to name every superhero film/media that averts this, we'll be reading this all day.

 open/close all folders